-A recent study from RL Polk found that the average age of both cars and light trucks is at an all-time record high at 9.4 and 7.5 years, respectively.
+A recent study from RL Polk found that the average age of both cars and light trucks is at an all-time record high at 9.4 and 7.5 years, respectively, some, much older.

 Thousands of such products are available to bring new life to a tired car or truck, and many are designed to elevate the car’s performance beyond what it was capable of in the first place.
 Here are just a few ideas:

-Most performance-enhancing aftermarket products can be found under the hood of a vehicle, but they can also come in the form of replacement hoods, body parts and wheels.
+Most performance-enhancing aftermarket products can be found under the hood of a vehicle, but they can also come in the form of replacement hoods, body parts, and wheels.

 A carefully designed intake system combined with a high-flow air filter can add significant horsepower to any car or truck.
 Combined with a performance exhaust system, gains can be as high as 25 horsepower or more on some engines.

 Replacement hoods and body parts made from carbon fiber and other light-weight materials are available for almost any vehicle, as are wheels that weigh less than the ones from the factory.

 Improving handling is an often-overlooked form of performance.
 It’s rare to find a car that came with high-performance shocks or struts, and after a few years, the original suspension can wear significantly.

 Turbochargers and Superchargers

 For those who are serious about improving power, turbochargers that force more air into the combustion chamber can add 50 to 100 more horsepower.
-It’s possible to replace the original turbo with a bigger or more efficient one, or add a turbo where no turbo was offered.
+It’s possible to replace the original turbo with a bigger or more efficient one or add a turbo where no turbo was offered.

 For Trucks and 4x4s

-Generally performance parts come in kit form, with instructions and an 800-number to call for advice, so there are a lot of products that can be installed by the average backyard mechanic.
+Generally, performance parts come in kit form, with instructions and an 800-number to call for advice, so there are a lot of products that can be installed by the average backyard mechanic.